18 Best Usability Testing Tools in 2024: Comparison Guide

 • Treejack.
 Discover the best structure for your site with tree testing.

-15. UserZoom
+15. UserTesting

 User research platform with remote usability testing, user surveys, and analytics.

-• Moderated and unmoderated tests
+• Moderated and unmoderated tests, and AI-powered analytics.

-• Card sorting, A/B testing
+• Card sorting, A/B testing.

-• Online surveys, user feedback, and user journey mapping—all part of their user research suite
+• Online surveys, user feedback, and user journey mapping—all part of their user research suite.

-Pricing: custom, based on your needs.
+Pricing: Custom, based on your needs.

 16. Loop11